NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/regular-head-18.jpg" width=400><img src="images/towers11.jpg" width=150>

 - Label each of the rods and note where they are used in the printer.
-This way you can always replace the rods in the same location, with minimal disruption of the printing geometry (i.e., convex/concave nozzel trajectory).
+This way you can always replace the rods in the same location, with minimal disruption of the printing geometry (i.e., convex/concave nozzle trajectory).
 It might be a good idea to label the rods with X-left, X-right, etc.
 -  The platform must be mounted such that when you view the printer from the front (1) the small fan on the head must be in front or (2) the proximity levelling sensor must be on the left.
 If not, the bed auto-levelling  will fail,  and you have to make an emergency stop by turning of the power manually
 -
 <img src="images/regular-head-17.jpg" width=400>